protocol/research-website/content/posts/202206-cl-fellows-welcome/index.md

 ### [Xuechao Wang](/authors/xuechao-wang/)

 **What brought you to PL?**
 > I was honored to be invited to give a talk at PL research seminar.
 During that time, I found that many of research projects at PL very interesting and exciting.
 Particularly, a few ongoing projects at ConsensusLab have strong connections to my past research experience.
-After spending several years in academia, I feel this could be a great opporunity for me to learn the real-world challenges of deploying consensus protocols in practice.
+After spending several years in academia, I feel this could be a great opportunity for me to learn the real-world challenges of deploying consensus protocols in practice.

 **What are you working on?
 What would you like to work on?**
 > I am trilled to be part of the amazing ConsensusLab at PL.
 Currently, I am working on the consensus protocol of Filecoin mainnet, including the analysis of Filecoin Expected Consensus and the design and development of improvements and mitigations to any vulnerabilities.
 I would also like to work on any project that aims to improve Filecoin security and performance.
 In general, I enjoy designing, attacking and analyzing new consensus protocols.